 - pumpkin pie spice, to garnish

 - Add all ingredients to jar 24 ounces or larger.
-Put lid on and shake jar vigorously to combine.
-Alternatively, substitute 3/4 cup pumpkin spice syrup for the vanilla syrup, pumpkin puree and spices.
+Substitute ¾ cup pumpkin spice syrup for the vanilla syrup, pumpkin puree and spices, if desired.

 - Store pumpkin creamer in refrigerator or froth a small amount to make it into pumpkin cold foam to top drink.